diogotvf7/feup-pfl-project1/README.md

 In all our menus we use the predicate **options_menu/2** that represents the passed arguments inside a frame for beauty aspects only.

-When a user opens the game he's presented with the main menu **main_menu/1** that allows the user to proceed to game or to a How To Play tab.
+the theonWhen a user opens the game he's presented with the main menu **main_menu/1** that allows the user to proceed to the game or to a How To Play tab.

 All the user's choices are based on number choices secured by the **get_int/3** predicate, this predicate only allows the user to input valid numbers.